BMI Criteria for Weight Loss Surgery in 2025

 💡 Tip: Remember, BMI is just a starting point it should always be considered alongside other health factors.
 To better understand how BMI relates to lifestyle, check out our guide on how much to walk according to BMI.

-• BMI of 40 or above, regardless of other health issues.
+• BMI ≥40, regardless of other conditions, or

 💡 Tip: A lower BMI with serious health issues may now qualify you for surgery under new guidelines.
 Learn more about avoiding pitfalls with our article on Common weight loss mistakes.